QRHook/chat/README.md

 QR Hook Chat Experiment
 -----------------------

-THis project is being utilized to allow me to engage in an appropriate development process.
+This project is being utilized to allow me to engage in an appropriate development process.
 Thus far it has helped me understand the process of creating a module and how to form pieces of a project.